By Awesome Supplements, Read time: 9 minutes

 - Ovo-vegetarian, where eggs are consumed but not dairy

 - Vegan, no animal products are consumed at all.
-This usually is a part of a broader lifestyle that avoids animal sourced goods
+This usually is a part of a broader lifestyle that avoids animal sourced goods.
+Some details occasionally differ, for example some vegans include honey and some don't, some will include eggs from backyard chickens and some won't, etc

 - Pescatarian, this diet includes fish and technically isn’t vegetarian, but many consider it a form of vegetarianism

 Of course, worthy of mention here is the junk food vegetarian.
 You know the type; they barely eat vegetables or fruit and seem to live off of pizza and vegan pastries.
-They’re also really likely to have a sedentary lifestyle, preferring a Netflix binge to a lifting session at the gym.
+They’re also really likely to have a sedentary lifestyle.
 Why mention this?

-Let’s assume, however, that whatever your initial reason was for adopting a vegan or vegetarian diet, you now find yourself interested in doing so while improving or at least safeguarding your health.
-What is critical for you to know?
+Let’s assume, therefore, that whatever your initial reason was for adopting a vegan or vegetarian diet, you now find yourself interested in doing so while improving your health, or safeguarding the health you already enjoy.
+What little details do you need to attend to?

-The first thing we need to say is that any diet which restricts food choices significantly is more likely to lead to micronutrient deficiencies if proper planning is not in place, be that diet vegan, carnivore, or anything in between.
-Vegan diets tend to be insufficient for the very young, pregnant women, or the very old without supplementation (2), and in general vegans are more likely to fall short on Vitamin B12 and Iron intakes (4), as well as showing low serum levels of Omega 3 fatty acids (5).
+The first thing we need to say is that any diet that restricts food choices significantly is more likely to lead to micronutrient deficiencies if proper planning is not in place, be that diet vegan, carnivore, low carb, low fat, or anything in between.
+Vegan or plant-exclusive diets tend to be insufficient for the very young, pregnant women, or the very old without supplementation (2), and in general vegans are more likely to fall short on Vitamin B12 and Iron intakes (4), as well as showing low serum levels of Omega 3 fatty acids (5).
 Why is this the case?

 B12 is a vitamin synthesised primarily in the gut of ruminants like cows and sheep, so the best source for it is animal products.
 Many vegans take a B-12 supplement, however, which is cheap and effective, and a lot of products are fortified to help out, too.
 Omega 3 is a tricky one if you are a vegan because the main source of the two useful fatty acids, EPA and DHA, is fish.
 These aren’t available in plant based sources of omega 3, where instead you find ALA (when you see nuts or seeds that are labelled as being high in Omega-3, this is the fatty acid present).
 ALA must be converted to EPA and DHA before it’s useful, and the conversion rate is extremely low, so supplementation with algae based supplements is recommended.